MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/wpf.md

 ## Step 5 - Navigation events

 During webpage navigation, the WebView2 control raises events.
-The application that hosts WebView2 controls listens for the following events.
+The app that hosts WebView2 controls listens for the following events.

 *   `NavigationStarting`
 *   `SourceChanged`